jiprabowo/wineDelivery/README.md

 * Then run `react-native run-ios` to run the project on iOS devices or run through Xcode.

 ## Showcase
-* We can access link https://youtu.be/PzzAgvQnAfY to show showcase in video format
+We can access link https://youtu.be/PzzAgvQnAfY to show showcase in video format.

 <img src="Images/Image1.png" height="420"> <img src="Images/Image2.png" height="420">